alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Fixed search/filter errors when using special characters by escaping special characters in filter or search terms
 -   Generate correct url for record hyperlinks when running in a playground org
 -   Output edited ApexDefined rows when changes are saved (Issue #1565)
+-   Force preselected rows to a single row when single row selection is enabled

   ## 11/24/24 -  Eric Smith -     Version 4.3.4
 **Updates:**